attech-org/course/04_react/01_todo.md

     - user can read created tasks in list
     - user can update each task, by clicking on "edit" button near task text, changing task text in input and pressing "save" button when complete
     - user can delete each task, by clicking on "delete" button near task text
+4. Styles is not important at this step, so feel free to style this app as you want, but only with pure CSS.

 ## Level 2